Buyer readiness kit

 Recommended order

-Seven links that answer the buyer questions before a paid audit begins.
+Twelve links that answer the buyer questions before a paid audit begins.

 Move through these in order if you want the fastest path from interest to a scoped workflow without guessing what Payback Map delivers.